-But just because you're down, doesn't mean you're out.
-As we've observed already: Brooklyn Nine-Nine has been saved by NBC, Last Man Standing was revived by Fox, and The Expanse has been picked up by Amazon.
+But just because you’re down, doesn’t mean you’re out.
+As we’ve observed already: Brooklyn Nine-Nine has been saved by NBC, Last Man Standing was revived by Fox, The Expanse has been picked up by Amazon, and Lucifer by Netflix.

 Let’s break down the campaigns: